Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Each component in your software boundary MAY use either measurement or calculation to quantify the carbon emissions.

-The third step in generating your SCI score is deciding the approach to take when quantifying the carbon emissions for *each component* in your software boundary.

 We strongly advise speaking to your suppliers (be they hardware, hosting, or other) and requesting the data you need in the resolution you require for quantifying your SCI score.

 ### Measurement